marigold-dev/training-nft-2/README.md

 }
 ```

-## Let's play : Buy
+## Let's play: Buy some wine!

-Now you can see on `Trading` menu the `Wine catalogue` sub menu
+Now you can see on `Trading` menu the `Wine catalog` sub menu, click on it.

-Click on the sub-menu entry

 ![buy.png](./doc/buy.png)

 As you are connected with the default administrator you can see your own unique offer on the market

-- Disconnect from your user and connect with another account (who has enough XTZ to buy the bottle)
+- Disconnect from your user and connect with another account who has enough XTZ to buy the bottle
-- The logged buyer can see that alice is selling a bottle
+- The buyer can see that alice is selling a bottle
-- Buy the bottle while clicking on `BUY` button
+- Buy the bottle by clicking on `BUY` button
-- Wait for the confirmation, then the offer is removed from the market
+- Once confirmed, the offer is removed from the market
 - Click on `bottle offers` sub menu
 - You are now the owner of this bottle, you can resell it at your own price, etc ...

 # :palm_tree: Conclusion :sun_with_face:

-You were able to create an NFT collection marketplace from the ligo library, now you can buy or sell nft at your own price.
+You created an NFT collection marketplace from the ligo library, now you can buy and sell NFTs at your own price.

-This concludes the nft training
+This concludes the NFT training!

 On next training, you will see another kind of NFT called `single asset`.
 Instead of creating x token types, you will be authorize to create only 1 token_id 0, on the other side, you can mint a quantity n of this token.